-Use this procedure to replace a voltage regulator module.
+Use this procedure to replace an existing memory riser.

-Attention: If you are installing a new or upgraded voltage regulator module, see "Installing the 31E/2B, 31E/1C, 31E/1D, 31E/2C, or 31E/2D voltage regulator module" on page 3.
-If you are removing a voltage regulator module as part of a service procedure, see "Removing the 31E/2B, 31E/1C, 31E/1D, 31E/2C, or 31E/2D voltage regulator module" on page 7 and then continue to use the following procedure.
+Attention: If you are installing a new or upgraded memory riser, see "Installing memory risers in the 31E/2B, 31E/1C, 31E/1D, 31E/2C, or 31E/2D" on page 1.
+If you are replacing a memory riser as part of a service procedure, complete the following procedure.

-If your system is managed by the Hardware Management Console (HMC), you can use the HMC to replace a voltage regulator module.
-For instructions, see Replacing a part by using the Hardware Management Console.
+If your system is managed by the Hardware Management Console (HMC), use the HMC to complete the steps for replacing a memory riser in the server.
+For information about using the HMC to replace memory risers, see "Replacing a part by using the HMC" on page 44.
+If you do not have an HMC, complete this procedure to replace a memory riser.

-If your system is managed by the Systems Director Management Console (SDMC), use the SDMC to replace a voltage regulator module.
+If your system is managed by the Systems Director Management Console (SDMC), use the SDMC to replace the memory riser in the server.
 For instructions, see Replacing a part by using the Systems Director Management Console.

-If you do not have an HMC or SDMC, complete the following steps to replace a voltage regulator module:
+If you do not have an SDMC, complete this procedure to replace a memory riser.